 The library downstairs is a bit less ornate–there aren’t any cherubs–but there are carved wooden fireplaces, large bay windows topped with stained glass, and built-in oak cabinets.
 The elegant fireplace is currently being used to display picture books.
 A line of electrical tape on the floor demarcates the exact international border.
 The line itself is a relatively recent addition.
 After a small fire in the 1970s incited a fight between American and Canadian insurance companies, the parties insisted on bringing in a surveyor to mark the exact border so that they knew who would have to pay out next time.

 The librarians try to keep politics out of the cultural center as much as possible, but even they can’t escape the reality of residing on the border.
-Over the past 15 years, national security measures have blocked off the unguarded streets which ran between the U.S. and Canada, and created a new series of checkpoints and regulations.
+Over the past several years, national security measures have blocked off the unguarded streets which ran between the U.S. and Canada, and created a new series of checkpoints and regulations.
 The area around the grand old library has become increasingly surveilled by both Homeland Security and the Royal Canadian Mounted Police, with nearby streets lined with cameras.
 There’s always a border guard planted right out front, sitting in an SUV.

 It’s easy for Americans to go into the Haskell–they merely walk through the front door.
 But for Canadians it’s a little more complicated, because they technically have to cross the international line, which is demarcated by a cement obelisk and a line of flower pots.
 “It does feel a little bit like you’re passing through some DMZ,” library director Nancy Rumery remarks, referring to a demilitarized zone.